sprintingdevops/postman-test/README.md

 The functionality is better when combined with an external source.
 Please navigate to [this example](examples/xls-test-generation) to see an example with generating tests from an excel document.

-### Utility Functions
+#### Utility Functions

 #### Field hiding
-Setting the ```HIDDEN_FIELDS``` environment variable to a comma separated list of field names and then using the ```hideFields``` utility function will replace all occurrences of these keys in an object and replace them with a suplied value, default xxx.
+Setting the ```HIDDEN_FIELDS``` environment variable to a comma separated list of field names and then using the ```hideFields``` utility function will replace all occurrences of these keys in an object and replace them with a supplied value, default xxx.

 ```typescript
 const example = {a: 12, b: {a: 13}};